Program & Policies

 – Because regular attendance is essential to musical growth, a commitment to attend all lessons except in a real emergency is expected.

 – Lessons cancelled by the student are not made up.
 Instead I use the time in the student’s interest, i.e. looking at new music, studying or practicing, any effort to make myself a better teacher.
-If the student is sick but well enough to play the piano, an online lesson is a possibility.
-Online lessons are also possible for students who are out of town for extended period.

 – Summer Term lessons may be rescheduled with advance notice.
 However, I do not “owe” students lessons missed because they were out of town, forgot, were hiking, etc.